-No matter how many pals or sisters who have gone through it before you, nothing can really prepare you for the first trimester of pregnancy
+No matter how many pals or sisters who have gone through it before you, nothing can really prepare you for the first trimester of pregnancy.

 Venturing into the newly energised second trimester and realising just how off I’ve been for three months, the first third of pregnancy can really throw you for a loop.
-With friends and family with children and more on the way, there were still some elements that I had no idea about until I was the one in the hot seat.
+Even with friends and family with children and more on the way, there were still some elements that I had no idea about until I was the one in the hot seat.

 The long two-month wait between your GP visit and your first contact with the hospital, for either a booking appointment or a 12-week scan, can feel like an eternity.
-And yet there are so many things you have to deal with during that time without any guidance at all.
+And yet, there are so many things you have to deal with during that time without any guidance at all.

 Implantation cramps are just like period cramps